Nusszopf/web-nusszopf/projects/webapp/README.md

 Components, which:

 - are smart
-- are not relevant for the design-system; e.g. have a specific use-case, that do not occur often
+- are not relevant for the design-system
-- can't be seperated easy into logic and ui
+- can't be seperated simply
-- related to react concepts like `high-order-components`
+- are related to react concepts like `high-order-components`

 #### **src/pages**